vsitpal/personal-website/exampleSite/content/about/_index.md

 My affectionate elder sister is a certified yoga trainer, an engineer, an MBA and loving mother of my cute, newborn niece (and sometimes mine) who is currently taking a break from work but *on-duty* 24x7.

-My adventerous brother-in-law is also an officer in the Indian Air Force, an electrical engineer and a parajumper.
+My adventurous brother-in-law is also an officer in the Indian Air Force, an electrical engineer and a parajumper.

 I am a part of a spiritual mission called [Heartfulness](https://heartfulness.org/en/) where there is no religion, just a notion that "*Humanity’s way forward is through the heart*".
 And we meditate.